c-paras/CPP-Projects/README.md

 * calculator - A stack-based calculator that reads tokens from a file
 * EuclideanVector - A Euclidean Vector class library
-* GDWG - A generic directed weighted graph
+* GDWG - A Generic Directed Weighted Graph
+* btree - A B-Tree and its const and non-const iterators

 Copyright (C) 2017 Costa Paraskevopoulos